Visa-365/ai_webui_app/README.md

 - **Side Navigation**: Collapsible menu with user profile and settings
 - **Smooth Animations**: CSS transitions and hover effects throughout the interface

+## 🗺️ Planned Changes (Next)

+- Account page: move the current right-panel menu (opened via the account icon).
+- Right panel: replace the menu with a chat list at the top; add "+ new chat".
+- Localization: translate the app interface into multiple languages.

 ## 🛠️ Tech Stack

 - **React 19.2.0** - Modern React with latest features